danielagduca/danielagduca.github.io/_paintings/02-figurative.md

 {% include gallery caption="Figurative work, 2016-2019, exhibited at Elizabeth James Art Gallery for **Figuratively Speaking** in 2018" %}

-The paintings from this series that were sold or gifted.
+A few other paintings from this series that were sold or gifted.

 {% include gallery id="gallery2" caption="Sold out, figurative work, 2016-2019, exhibited at Elizabeth James Art Gallery for **Figuratively Speaking** in 2018" %}

-And here's the latest figurative, inspired by Amedeo Modigliani.
+And here are a few pictures showing the progress on a painting inspired by Amedeo Modigliani.
+Sold!

 {% include gallery id="gallery3" caption="Progress and lights for Amedeos Women, 2018" %}